wences-sanchez/Knowledge-Base/pages/Kubernetes in Action (highlights).md

 			  ports:
 		- -
 		- -
 		- If you later decide to migrate the external service to pods running inside Kubernetes, you can add a selector to the service, thereby making its Endpoints managed automatically.
 The same is also true in reverse—by removing the selector from a Service, Kubernetes stops updating its Endpoints.
-This means a service IP address can remain constant while the actual implementation of the service is changed. #space
+This means a service IP address can remain constant while the actual implementation of the service is changed. #ñspace
 		- -
 		- -
 		- About NodePort in Kubernetes #card